ghi-electronics/Documentation/software/due/intro.md

 ## On-line editor

-You can program any Due device using a simple terminal editor like TerraTerm.
+You can program any Due device using a simple terminal editor like Tera Term.
 This is nimble for quick testing but can be cumbersome with large programs.
 An on-line editor will soon be released to make coding and debugging programs very easy.

 ## Streams
 Send data in chunks directly to the device.
 This is useful when working with screens or other device which require batches of data.